fbpx

 3. Super Bowl 34

 Mike Jones tackles Kevin Dyson.
-The Titans had tied the game at 16, as Al Del Greco‘s field goal soared between the uprights with just over 3 minutes left in the game.
+The Titans tied the game at 16 when Al Del Greco‘s field goal soared between the uprights with just over 3 minutes left in the game.
 On the Rams first play of their next possession, quarterback Kurt Warner connected with Isaac Bruce for a 73-yard touchdown.
 The score and ensuing kickoff shaved over a minute off the clock, leaving Titans quarterback Steve McNair with only 1:48 to drive 88 yards.
-McNair completed 5 passes, and the Rams committed 3 penalties, setting the Titans up on the Rams 25 with 5 seconds remaining.
+McNair completed five passes, and the Rams committed three penalties.
+The Titans set up on the Rams 25 with five seconds remaining.

 Everybody watching knew a fantastic finish awaited.
 McNair hit Dyson over the middle, and Jones made an outstanding open-field tackle one yard shy of the goal line.
 Between the Rams quick TD and the Titans final drive, Super Bowl 34 remains quite possibly the most exciting finish I can remember.